The Future is 10G

 10G: The Broadband Network of the Future

-10G is the broadband platform of the future that will deliver residential internet speeds of 10 gigabits per second – 10 times faster than today's networks.
+10G is the broadband platform of the future that will deliver improved capacity and reliability, lower latency and faster speeds across a broad population of customers, not just the select few at the end of some companies’ individual fiber builds.
 With upgraded power and capacity, 10G will enable creators and innovators to fulfill their dreams while providing reliability and security.

 Capacity and Reliability